 Length of time required to complete fellowship

-HPM fellowships are 1 year.
-Some programs offer additional tracks in research, geriatrics, bioethics, or public health which may require a longer time commitment.
+HPM fellowships are one year.
+Some programs offer additional tracks in research, geriatrics, bioethics, or public health, which may require a longer time commitment.

 Skills acquired during fellowship

 As an HPM physician, during rotations you will specialize in acute symptom management, running family meetings, and helping to optimize the care of a patient with their loved ones by attending to their medical, spiritual, and psychosocial needs.
 Patient and family interactions can be intense and time-consuming, but are also very rewarding as you work to honor patients’ wishes while improving their quality of life.
 This specialty requires patience and good communication skills in order to balance all aspects of care across multiple services (oncology, neurology, surgery, etc.) and settings (such as hospital, home, long-term care etc.) HPM providers are often looked upon as the masters of communication and conflict resolution; adept at resolving difficult clinical decision-making conflicts and solving ethical dilemmas, as well as providing good end-of-life care.